luizcarloscf/docker-basic/README.md

 # Docker Basics
+Building application with 3 services: A, B and C.

+A: Generates M square matrices of order N of random numbers.
+The matrices should be generated at a rate of F matrices per second.
+Sends the results to B.

+B: Inverts the input matrix and calculates determinant.
+Sends the results to C.

+C: Receives the value of the determinant and shows on the screen.

+Each service must run in a different container.
 ## Installation
 First of all you need to install docker.
 Go to [Oficial page](https://docs.docker.com/cs-engine/1.13/) for more details about installation.